iulianlaz/json-rpc-backend/README.md

 ![Architecture](/images/request_explained.png)

 As you can see from diagram, you can create your own service if you follow the same structure as presence service.
+Also, you are free to use what database you want (e.g. MySQL, MongoDB)

 ### Technologies
  * Node.js